 Attendees help themselves to paella at Sónar 02019.

 The character of the event changes markedly in the afternoon, when Sónar by Day begins.
-Thumping bass echoes through the festival grounds that now teem with club culture enthusiasts, attendance swelling by the hour.
+Heavy bass echoes through the festival grounds that now teem with club culture enthusiasts, attendance swelling by the hour.
 At the SónarVillage, an outdoor pavilion flanked by food trucks and beer stalls, DJs regale the paella-eating masses.

-On smaller stages throughout the venue, avant garde artists debut new visions of the ambient frontier, like musician and programmer Holly Herndon’s new show/album PROTO, which she collaborated on with an artificial intelligence she dubs “Spawn,” or Daito Manabe’s AV tech experience that uses an MRI scanner that visualizes brain states reacting to the music being played.
+On smaller stages throughout the venue, avant garde artists debut new visions of the ambient frontier, like musician and programmer Holly Herndon’s show/album PROTO, which she collaborated on with an artificial intelligence she dubs “Spawn,” or Daito Manabe’s AV tech experience that uses an MRI scanner that visualizes brain states reacting to the music being played.

 A keynote address is delivered in the late afternoon in the convention auditorium.
-(In 02016, that honor fell to Long Now co-founder Brian Eno.)
-This year, Robert del Naja, the frontman of Massive Attack, discussed his band’s methodology of combining generative art, music and technology, as well as its recent project of encoding its debut album into DNA that can be sprayed from an aerosol can.
+(In 02016, that honor fell to Long Now cofounder Brian Eno.)
+This year, Robert Del Naja, the frontman of Massive Attack, discussed his band’s methodology of combining generative art, music and technology, as well as its recent project of encoding its debut album into DNA that can be sprayed from an aerosol can.

 Björk performing at Sónar 02017.